Khasanli/UberAPPTest/README.md

 - Mapkit for creating mapviews
 - KeychainAccess for taking token
 - Core location for getting users' current location and update driver location
 - Socket.io for getting realtime connection between driver and client while ordering
+- Note: Backend and server for socket.io is created by ME.
+I used Node.js and Express.js while creating backend.

 1. Onboarding screen which takes you to auth screen